ps-george/ansi_c_compiler/3-compiler-documentation.md

 _Add a diagram of your AST, which is designed to *usefully* communicate the *important* properties of the AST._

-- _Use whatever level of detail you feel is appropriate_.

-- _You do not need to include every part of the AST, and you don't need to include every class_.

-- _Zooming should not be necessary to understand it_.

-The file should be called `my-ast.png`.
-The software used to generate the png is up to you, or you can draw it by hand and scan it if you wish (though beware the eventual file-size).

 ![my-ast.png](my-ast.png)

 Description